Oarfish: Behaviour

-Rare encounters with divers and accidental catches have supplied what little is known of oarfish ethology (behavior) and ecology.
+Rare encounters with divers and accidental catches have supplied what little is known of oarfish ethology (behaviour) and ecology.
 In 2001, an oarfish was filmed alive in the wild.
 The 1.5 m fish was spotted by a group of U.S. Navy personnel during the inspection of a buoy in the Bahamas.
 The oarfish was observed to propel itself by an amiiform mode of swimming; that is, rhythmically undulating the dorsal fin while keeping the body itself straight.
 Perhaps indicating a feeding posture, oarfish have been observed swimming in a vertical orientation.
 In this posture, the downstreaming light would silhouette the oarfishes' prey, making them easier to spot.

 An oarfish measuring 3.3 m and 63.5 kg was caught in February 2003 using a fishing rod baited with squid at Skinningrove, United Kingdom.

 In July 2008, scientists for the first time captured footage of an oarfish swimming in its natural habitat in the mesopelagic zone in the Gulf of Mexico.
 The fish was estimated to be between 5 and 10 m in length.
 Five observations of apparently healthy oarfish Regalecus glesne by remotely operated vehicles were reported from the northern Gulf of Mexico between 2008 and 2011 at depths within the epipelagic and mesopelagic zones.
 These observations include the deepest verified record of R. glesne (463–492 m).
 In the 2011 sighting, an oarfish has been observed to switch from swimming with a vertical posture to swimming laterally, using lateral undulations of its entire body.
 Oarfish were found to have late or slow flight responses towards approaching remotely operated vehicles, supporting the hypothesis that they have few natural predators.

 From December 2009 to March 2010, unusual numbers of the slender oarfish Regalecus russelii appeared in the waters and on the beaches of Japan.

+In 2016, angler and zoologist Jeremy Wade's show River Monsters aired footage of Wade swimming with two living oarfish.

 In January 2019, two oarfish were found alive in the nets of fishermen on the Japanese island of Okinawa.
 As of August 2024, there had only been about 20 oarfish sightings recorded along the coast of California since 1901.
-However, in February 2025, a sighting was recorded on video in the shallow water in Baja California Sur, along Mexico’s Pacific Coast.
+However, in February 2025, a sighting was recorded on video in the shallow water in Baja California Sur, along Mexico's Pacific Coast.
 In November 2024, one was found to have washed up on a beach in California.